moajohansson/IsaHipster/README.md

 imports "$HIPSTER_HOME/IsaHipster"
 ```

 Now, you should be able to try Hipster.
-Currently, you will need to start Isabelle
-from the shell (using the command 'isabelle jedit') for all dependencies to work.
 Start up Isabelle on for example `Examples/TreeDemo.thy` and have a go.

 _Common Issues_: As Hipster currently depends on specific versions of QuickSpec and HipSpec, some